brodieaustin/poisoned-well-novel/poisoned-well.md

 "You have many talents," the woman said.

 "Mmhmm.
-Then I learned about the girl and couldn't stop thinking about her and how miserable she must be.
+Then I learned about the girl and could not stop thinking about her and how miserable she must be.
 And I knew something had to be done.
 Getting her out would be easy.
 The watchingman's boy was sleepy and the watchingman was so greedy, that he gulped down a confection laced with sleeping powder.
 I was able to wake the girl, stanch the wounds were the pipes led in her body and get her covered before the boy awoke starting screaming."

 The woman knew the rest of the story.
 There was no reason to go on.
 But she was sitting back on her knees, waiting expectantly for the rest of the story. the real story of what had happened.
 "I killed him.
 I threw my best knife at him.
-I wished it hadn't been my best knife, but it was.
+I wished it had not been my best knife, but it was.
 I killed him to escape with the girl."

 "He may just be wounded..." the woman tried to say, offering perspective as seemed to be her wont.

 "No, I twisted the knife after he fell.
 I made...made sure that he was dead.
-But it didn't stop the watch from being roused and the guards and hunters coming after us.
+But it did not stop the watch from being roused and the guards and hunters coming after us.
 She escaped through the town and the only way out was across the lake.
 Then you found us and here we are."

 "Yes, here we are."

 Now that she had told her story, Manan desperately wanted the woman to tell her a story, a story about a young girl who rescued another poor helpless girl from her confinement.
 A story about a woman so inspired by the girl that we was overwhelmed by the need to help them escape from the evil captors.
-Manan didn't get to hear that story though.
+Manan did not get to hear that story though.
 A loud crack sounded in the woods.
 Birds fled in to the sky.
 The heard a scurry of creatures rush past them.

 The woman stood up, brushing snow off her shoulders.
 She seemed even larger than before.
 "Someone has found us."

 ***

 Manan found herself crouched alone in the snow.
 The woman had tipped over the foraging basket.
 Their brown shriveled black findings scattered randomly over the now.
-She wasn't sure whether or not she should run or chase after the woman and join the fray.
+She was not sure whether or not she should run or chase after the woman and join the fray.

 But the fray came to her.
 The woman was backing slowly, parrying the slow swooping strikes from a sword.
 The girl's protector--the man named Cotton-- wielded the sword.
 He seemed singularly determined to bring the mountainous woman to her knees.
 With every strike, every swipe he made, the woman repelled him.